Llywelyn ap Gruffudd medieval Welsh prince last independence: 13th-century prince who resisted Edward I's conquest of Wales until his death

 Who was Llywelyn ap Gruffudd?

 Llywelyn ap Gruffudd (c.
-1223-1282) was the Prince of Gwynedd from 1246 until his death.
+1223 to 1282) was the Prince of Gwynedd from 1246 until his death.
 Through both warfare and diplomacy, he expanded his rule over a greater part of Wales than any ruler before him.
 Known as Llywelyn the Last or Llywelyn Ein Llyw Olaf in Welsh, he was recognized as the Prince of Wales and representative of the Welsh nation.
 He resisted growing English domination and is remembered as a hero of Welsh independence.

 Llywelyn United Much of Wales